Sports Coach Logo Sports Coach Training Principles Fitness Components

 • Rather than focusing on a number on the scale or body image, it is more advisable to prioritise healthy nutrition.

-The sports and nutrition industry's approach to female athlete's problems
+The sports and nutrition industry's approach to female athletes' problems

 The public and the business are both coming to understand that a container or a package cannot be merely coloured pink or sized down and then be called a women's product.

-While most sports nutrition remains the same for men and women, there is no information about female sports nourishment.
+While most sports nutrition remains the same for men and women, there is no information about female sports nutrition.
 Many researchers avoid using women as study subjects because of menstruation, hormonal changes, and the variance in long-term studies.
-Due to the prevalence of this method, the majority of sports nutrition research is conducted on male participants and athletes.
-The sports industry, on the other hand, is discovering ways to operate around it.
-Indeed, it is more complex, but we must do this to comprehend the unique requirements of female athletes.
-Finally, significant issues are being voiced.
+Due to this method's prevalence, most sports nutrition research is conducted on male participants and athletes.

 It is high time that female athletes and their concerns are raised.
 So that appropriate solutions and methods pertaining exclusively to female athletes can be found.